enphysoft/search-gmail-using-message-id/README.md

 Note that "<strong>0</strong>" in '.../mail/u/<strong>0</strong>/#search/...' means your primary gmail account.
 If you have multiple gmail acount, the <strong>second</strong> and the <strong>third</strong> accounts are specified using '.../mail/u/<strong>1</strong>/#search/...' and '.../mail/u/<strong>2</strong>/#search/...' , respectively.

 # Conclusion
 Using a Message-ID will significantly shorten the searching time since you will have only one result, reducing the server load.
-My simple Emacs-lisp code automatically generates the Gmail link from the Message-ID.
-I use Thunderbird, and the latest version has an add-on called "ID copy Message-ID," which the name indicates.
+My simple Emacs-lisp code automatically generates the Gmail link from the Message-ID in an Emacs buffer.
+I use Thunderbird, and the latest version has an add-on called "ID copy Message-ID," which does what the name indicates: https://github.com/garoose/copy-message-id.
 Most email software programs have specific ways to show the Message-ID.
-Emacs, but if you know how to use regular expressions, the converting script is not hard to generate.
+If you know how to use regular expressions, the converting script using any text editor is a trivial work.

 Enjoy saving time.